-Copies of the Instrument of Incorporation, the Prospectus, the ACD Agreement and the most recent annual and half-yearly reports may be inspected at the head office of the ACD.
-Copies of these documents may be obtained free of charge on request from the ACD.

-The address, for the ACD's office, is set out in Appendix G.
+- 17.1.1 Copies of the Instrument of Incorporation, the Prospectus, the ACD Agreement and the most recent annual and half-yearly reports may be inspected at, and copies requested from, the ACD's registered office. - 17.1.2 The address, for the ACD's office, is set out in Appendix G.